 To do our own part, then, let's continue to practice the seriousness and personal responsibility that this emergency demands.

 Thank you for your cooperation.

 Response updates are being shared across the spectrum of local, state, and federal agencies and organizations.
 Pay attention to them.
-To help facilitate access to this information, my office has established this "One-Stop" webpage to help gather, in one place, a range of COVID-19 information and updates.
-This page doesn't include everything under the sun, because the speed and volume of information at this time can be overwhelming -- however, most of all, we try to point to those sources of straightforward and commonly held information, recommendations, resources, and updates, including from the:
+To help facilitate access to this information, my office has established this "One-Stop" webpage to help gather, in one place, a range of COVID-19 information, recommendations, resources, and updates, including from the:

-> New York State Department of Health has established a toll-free Novel Coronavirus Hotline (1-888-364-3065) and maintains an informational webpage, "Novel Coronavirus (COVID-19)", providing daily updates on New York State's response including a portal to submit questions, as well as access to information and resources from across all state agencies.
-A "Get Involved: How You Can Help" section invites support from qualified health professionals, product providers, manufacturers, technology professionals, and others.
-Thank you to the thousands upon thousands of men and women, from throughout this state and across our United States, answering the call.
-It is truly inspiring, powerful, and hopeful.
+> New York State Department of Health has established a toll-free Novel Coronavirus Hotline (1-888-364-3065) and maintains an informational webpage, "Novel Coronavirus (COVID-19)", providing updates on New York State's response including a portal to submit questions, as well as access to information and resources from across all state agencies.
+[UPDATE, November 17: A newly launched "Find Services" application improves more convenient to information on available programs and services.]

 > New York State Association of Counties, "Coronavirus-COVID 19 Resources for County Leaders."
 Following are links to the county health departments covering our 58th Senate District: Chemung County; Schuyler County; Steuben County; Tompkins County; and Yates County.